wbaer/wbaer.net/content/posts/azureml-series/part-1.md

 If you want to learn more, there's a great set of tutorials at https://wiki.python.org/moin/BeginnersGuide/NonProgrammers.

 Now that we've successfully installed Python on our M1 we'll need to install a few certificates to wrap up.
-The reason behind this is that since Python 3.6 it doesn't rely on MacOS' openSSL anymore, rather it comes with its own openSSL bundled and doesn't have access on MacOS' root certificates.
+The reason behind this is that since Python 3.6 Python no longer relies on macOS' openSSL anymore, rather it comes with its own openSSL bundled and doesn't have access on macOS' root certificates.

 To complete this step and install the necessary certificates, open Terminal and enter: